thenexthub/Codira/docs/archive/Objective-CInteroperability.rst

   refers to the set of methods added by a category (or the original class).
 If the lookup fails, the search is repeated for the superclass.

-  Swift performs method lookup by vtable.
+  Codira performs method lookup by vtable.
 In order to make these vtables non-fragile, the offset into a vtable for a given message is stored as a global variable.
 Rather than chaining searches through different message lists to account for inheritance and categories, the container for each